 Chiang Mai had a lot in store for me when I happened to land there on an idyllic Sunday morning after boarding a bus overnight from Bangkok.
 Chiang Mai had already charmed me with its brisk air, with travelers, especially the backpackers, bustling in the city.
 The day got better when I got to know that Chiang Mai Sunday Market would be happening!
 So the Sunday’s are super unique in Chiang Mai, for the city looks more vibrant, lively and packed – the key attraction being the famous Sunday Market and the Walking Street.

 People begin to set up their ‘shops’ on the Rachadamnoen Road, in the bylanes as early as 4 PM and the streets start to draw crowds.
-In this photo essay, I’ll take you to the Sunday Market and the Walking street through my pictures!
+In this photo essay, I’ll take you to Sunday Market in Chiang Mai and the Sunday Walking street Chiang Mai through my pictures!

 There are so many things to look at, admire or glance at – some of they are really funny too!

 Once you start exploring the street, you’ll notice that most of the things are hand made, creations of skilled artists and creative minds.
 And some of the small things are fascinating and attracting, so much that even a non-shopaholic would end up buying – maybe sometimes just to respect the artist’s creativity!
 These are some of the little things I found.
 Aren’t they so colourful?